United States : Safety by City

 However, generally speaking, if you follow common sense and apply basic precaution measures, you should have no problems.

-United States is also home to a lot of education institutions, it’s a common place for students to study abroad for various careers, and they even have free training in cities like New York.
+The United States is also home to a lot of educational institutions, it’s commonplace for students to study abroad for various careers, and they even have free training in cities like New York.

 Warnings & Dangers in United States